-After the Windows Azure application has been published to Windows Azure, you can determine if IntelliTrace has been enabled from the Windows Azure Compute node in Server Explorer, as shown in the following image:
+After the Azure application has been published to Azure, you can determine if IntelliTrace has been enabled from the Azure Compute node in Server Explorer, as shown in the following image:

-You can download IntelliTrace logs for a role instance from the Windows Azure Compute node in Server Explorer.
-Expand the Windows Azure Compute node until you locate the instance you are interested in, open the shortcut menu for this instance and choose View IntelliTrace Logs.
+You can download IntelliTrace logs for a role instance from the Cloud Services node in Server Explorer.
+Expand the Cloud Services node until you locate the instance you are interested in, open the shortcut menu for this instance and choose View IntelliTrace Logs.
 The IntelliTrace logs are downloaded to a file in a directory on your local computer.
 Each time that you request the IntelliTrace logs, a new snapshot is created.

 You can continue to work in Visual Studio while the IntelliTrace logs are downloading.
 When the log has finished downloading, it will automatically open in Visual Studio.

 |The IntelliTrace logs might contain exceptions that the framework generates and subsequently handles.
 Internal framework code generates these exceptions as a normal part of starting up a role, so you may safely ignore them.|